Hi, my name is Scott K. Johnson.

 Life with a chronic disease is full of many vague thoughts and feelings, and I found the exercise of putting words to those thoughts and feelings helpful.
 I wasn’t the only one.
 There were four or five others who also started blogging about their lives with diabetes.

 The Diabetes Online Community took off, and hasn’t slowed down since.
 A handful of us has turned into thousands of us.
 The support and encouragement I find “out there” is immeasurable, and plays a crucial role in my self-care.

 I bring an honest and open account of my life with diabetes.
-I work hard to stay involved, and contribute as much as I can back to the community that has changed my life in such a beneficial way.
+I work hard to stay involved, and give as much as I can back to the community that empowers and inspires me.